pharmbio/ptp-project/exp/20180426-wo-drugbank/journal.md

     to be kept together when we want to select how many to pick, etc)
   - [x] Fix bug from the fact that approved/withdrawn status in drugbank raw data is not mutually exclusive
+  - [x] Fix out of memory error from SLURM, on the remove_conflicting step
+  - [ ] Fix bug: We want to select drugbank molecules to remove that are available in ExcapeDB, otherwise our withdrawn molecules are too few (right now 918 instead of 1000)